wolfmanjm/RISC-V-RP2350-baremetal/README.md

 src/startup.s does the initial setup and sets the clocks to run at 150mHz, then after the setup calls main in main.s.

-Currently we have gpio, multicore, timers, ticks, uart and some blink examples.
+Currently we have gpio, multicore, timers, ticks, uart, spi1 and some blink examples.

 I am particularly happy about the multicore as this is modelled after the pico-sdk but far less complicated.
 You simply pass in the address where you want core2 to run, the stack for core2 and call the routine.

 In general this decomplicates a lot of what the pico-sdk does, at the expense of no error checking and only using a simplified set of functions.

-spi is not yet completed.

 Some more info here http://blog.wolfman.com/articles/2025/3/23/bare-metal-gpio-twiddling-for-risc-v-on-rpi-pico2